-Bikeability cycle training is offered to children who attend school in Bromley.
+Bikeability cycle training is only offered to children who attend school in Bromley.
 We offer a variety of Bikeability modules depending on your child’s age and skill level.
 All training listed is only available in schools.
-We also offer adult and family cycle training.

 Levels 1 and 2

 These are combined into a day and a half course and are carried out when children are in Year 6 and above.
 Both children and parents, prior to participating on a course, need to read the Bikewise guidance.

 Level 1 focuses on bike control.
 Helmets are checked for fit and bikes for roadworthiness.
 This training takes place in a traffic free environment (playground) and includes the use of gears, riding whilst signalling, emergency stops, negotiating obstacles and looking all around, including behind.
 Children must pass Level 1 in order to progress onto Level 2.

 Level 2 will teach your child how to cycle on a quiet road and will be accessed on their ability at the end of the training to confidently demonstrate the following,